jjdejong/venus-os_dbus-mqtt-pv/README.md

 ### Compatibility

-It was tested on Venus OS Large `v2.92` on the following devices:
+It was tested on Venus OS Large `v3.33` with the following devices:

-* RaspberryPi 4b
 * MultiPlus II (GX Version)

 ### Screenshots